South Express Summer

-Come and discover the South of the island, luckily one of the regions you can get to most easily from Reykjavik and which abounds with superb natural sites.
+Come and discover the South of the island, luckily one of the regions you can get to most easily from Reykjavik and which abounds with superb natural sites one of the greatest Iceland destinations.
 It’s a land where you will run out of words to describe it!
 From the Golden Circle Iceland to the outskirts of the Highlands, this is where the fault that runs across the island has created some of the most spectacular volcanic formations.

 Southern Iceland is the location of the famous Golden Circle.
 The Golden Circle Iceland is a well-known route around the country through three must-see sites that have helped shape the image of this country in the world’s eyes.
 Geysir, a small village located inlands, gave its name to an incredibly rare geothermal event.
 In Gulfoss, the “golden fall” and the Hvita River combine to create a technicolour spectacle as the sun spins rainbows from the mists of the fall, accompanied by the roaring deluge of the waters.
 And in Thingvellir, you have a date with Icelandic history, since this is also the location of the first parliament… and the only place you can actually see the Mid Atlantic Ridge.
 And all in one day!